Introduction

 current directory before being removed.
 This will copy the contents of

-folder Composer creates inside the container is copied to your current directory.
+your ~/laravel-app directory to the container and also ensure that the vendor folder Composer creates inside the container is copied to your current directory.

 As a final step, set permissions on the project directory so that it is owned by your non-root user: